COMHIS/python-basics/2_basic_concepts/part2.md

 If you forgot how to use the terminal, refer back to the materials for part 1.

 **Note:** Another term for running a script is "execute".
 We'll probably use that in the instructions too, just to break the monotony.

-**Note:** Each example here is separate.
-So, generally, start a new file per exercise, and dont just paste the new code after old exercises.

 ### Variables and values 2